SanclerZanella/good_samaritan_org/README.md

     * **"Finish Sponsorship"** page which contains a form to the user finish a sponsorship as a guest;
     * **"Product Management"** page where the site owner can manage products and parcels;
     * **"Update Product or Parcel"** page which contains a form to the site owner update products or parcels details;
-    * **"My Profile"** page where the user can view his donation history, current sponsorship, redeem a sponsorship, edit profile details and access the Product Management page (if site owner);
+    * **"My Profile"** page where the user can view his donation history, current sponsorship, recover a sponsorship, edit profile details and access the Product Management page (if site owner);
     * **"Family Parcels"** page where the user can choose a parcel to donate;
     * **"Sponsorship"** page where the user can choose a sponsorship to subscribe;
     * **"Products"** page where the user can choose a product to donate;